kycdao/kycdao.github.io/concepts/NFT.md

 ---

-## Why did kycDAO choose to use NFTs?
+## Why did kycDAO choose to use soulbound NFTs?

 As the concept of a decentralized identity is such a common subject discussed in web3, solutions for how to implement it have also brought up some great discussions.